 Even though Mitt Romney had a very demanding career and a large family of five boys, he always found time for his church work.
 He served as a bishop (equivalent to a pastor or minister, overseeing a “ward,” which is a congregation) while continuing his career.
 During his time as a bishop, a fire destroyed the church building.
 Many churches offered the use of their building.
 Bishop Romney, as was his style, looked at the big picture and promptly saw the benefit of having church members meet in all the offered buildings in rotation.
 Members quickly gained additional respect, love, and understanding for the faiths of the people whose buildings they borrowed.
 In addition, the members of those religions had an opportunity to meet Mormons and develop new friendships and respect for them as well.

-Later he also served as a stake president.
-A stake is similar to a Catholic diocese, encompassing a number of wards (congregations.)
-Romney faced serious challenges in leading this stake, because it had many who were very poor and many who were immigrants and didn’t speak English.
+Later he also served as a stake president within the LDS church.
+Many poor families lived within those stake boundaries as well as many immigrants that didn’t speak English.
 He decided to create congregations where lessons and talks (sermons) were given in a specific language, so people could learn the gospel in their own language.
 When the people of a congregation were too new to the church, leadership was brought in from other congregations until the members had the training and experience to lead themselves.
 Since transportation was often an issue, he found small buildings in their own neighborhoods, even though this meant the congregation was very small.
 In his time in this position, he learned a great deal about people of many cultures and lifestyles different from his own.

 From 1978 to 1984, Mitt was a vice president of Bain & Company, Inc., the Boston-based management consulting firm.
 Later, as the company’s CEO, he led it through a highly successful turnaround.
 Today, Bain & Company has 25 offices worldwide and over 2,000 employees.